9 of the Best Fireworks Displays in the World

 This Hindu 'Festival of Lights' unsurprisingly features lamps, candles and fireworks rather heavily.
 Most Indian cities will be celebrating, but for something extra-special try Varanasi or Chennai, pictured above, where large scale celebrations include sparklers, firecrackers and lots of food.

 The Olympics, Rio de Janeiro, Brazil

-Olympics opening and closing ceremonies historically feature abundant fireworks, so get yourself to Rio for the 31st Summer Olympic Games, which kick off at the Maracanã Stadium on 5th August 2016.
+Olympics opening and closing ceremonies historically feature abundant fireworks, like these (above) in Rio for the 31st Summer Olympic Games, which kicked off at the Maracanã Stadium on 5th August 2016.

 Katakai Fireworks Festival, Niigata, Japan